lbrclbrc/my_coin/whitepaper_draft.md

    - From the perspective of the state machine and transaction types, a high-level description of my_coin’s core mechanisms (account coloring, anonymous pool / non-anonymous layer, anonymous payments, accountability, etc.).
 4. **Why This Design: Attack–Defense and Incentives**
-   - Explaining one by one those rules that may look “strange” at first sight (KYC + user agreement, Blindˢ, MessageS, masterSeed derivation, dynamic custody fee, etc.), and what attack paths would appear if we *didn’t* do it this way.
+   - Explaining one by one those rules that may look “strange” at first sight (KYC + user agreement, Blindˢ, MessageS, masterSeed derivation, dynamic custody fee, etc.), and what attack paths would appear if my_coin *didn’t* do it this way.
    - This part explains how the "strange" rules make my_coin anti-money-laundering friendly.

 5. **Prototype Coverage: What Has Been Implemented / Not Implemented**